epsi-rns/epsi-rns.github.io/_posts/system/2018/2018-05-23-linux-multiboot.markdown

 Here I use openSUSE as a primary OS, while updating other OS.

+These three OS below share very similar chroot method.
+There are only minor differences.

 -- -- --

 ### Debian

 Just use normal chroot method.
-The only issue is resolv.conf symbolic link.
+The only issue is **resolv.conf** symbolic link.

 #### chroot